dbonacuse/coinguru/README.md

-# stockmarket
+# coinguru
-Application that pulls real-time stock data
+Application that pulls real-time cryptocurrnecy data from CoinMarketCap API to sort top ranked cryptocurrencies based on 5 different metrics.